How Soon Can You Buy a House After Bankruptcy?

 Get Preapproved for a Mortgage

-• A list of your current debts and monthly expenses
+• A list of current debts and monthly obligations

-• Proof of savings for a down payment and closing costs
+• Proof of funds for your down payment and closing costs

 Be Responsive to Lender Requests